DMCA Guidelines | Copyright Infringement (“Art Theft”, “Plagiarism”, “Appropriation”)

 Consequences can vary depending on the degree of the infringement.
 While most infringement is dealt with quickly via a DMCA takedown request, some infringement can lead to legal action and hefty fines.

-On Art Haven, we take all forms of copyright infringement seriously.
-Any members found to be infringing upon someone’s intellectual property rights/copyright, whether or not the individual being infringed upon is a member of our community, will receive disciplinary actions against their account, including: warnings, suspensions, and/or a permanent ban.
+On Art Haven, we take all forms of copyright infringement as outlined within the DMCA seriously.
+Any members found to be infringing upon someone’s intellectual property rights, whether or not the individual being infringed upon is a member of our community, will receive disciplinary actions against their account, including: warnings, suspensions, and bans.

 Art Haven has a legal obligation to provide any information we have at our disposal to those seeking legal reparations against another user at the court’s request.
 Art Haven is not responsible for any legal action taken against a member, legal fees, lost revenue, or defamation/libel.